---

 - `airline_market_share.pipe`: An API Endpoint giving a count of bookings per airline.

-- `bookings_over_time_by_airline.pipe`: An API Endpoint giving a time series of booking volume over time with an `airline` filter.
+- `bookings_over_time_by_airline.pipe`: An Endpoint giving a time series of booking volume over time with an `airline` filter.

 Make a new Tinybird Workspace in the region of your choice.
 Then, configure the [Tinybird CLI](/classic/cli/install) (install and authenticate) and `tb push` the resources to your Workspace.
 Alternatively, you can drag and drop the files onto the UI to upload them.